Lege19/newc/README.md

 - `pub fn foo(args: A, item: TokenTree) -> TokenTree { ... }.attribute()`
 - `pub fn foo(args: A, item: TokenTree) -> Result<TokenTree, HStr> { ... }.attribute()`

-# Solution

-# Testing

-# Evaluation

-# Appendix

-## Language Design ExamplesLanguage Syntax

-## Pointers

-In C pointers are created using the `&` operator, and dereferenced using the `*` operator.
-However to declare a pointer variable some C programmers use `T* foo`, and some use `T *foo`, the former preferred by some because it makes it clearer that the pointer is part of the type.
-Whereas the latter is more widely used because it avoids confusion with having multiple declarations in one statement (in: `T* foo, bar;` , `foo` is a pointer but `bar` is not).
-This is a common source of confusion in C so I will instead use `&T foo` to declare a pointer variable in C+.
-This means that `&` means the same thing in variable declarations as in expressions, which will make C+ easier to learn, and avoid weird edge cases.

-## Integers

-C's integer types can be very confusing because they have different lengths depending on what processor the program is compiled for.
-In C23, new integer types were added: `_BigInt(n)`, and `unsigned _BigInt(n)` (where n is the number of bits) to reduce this confusion.
-C also has the `size_t` type, which corresponds to Rust's `usize` type and is and unsigned integer large enough to include all memory addresses, so it is the same size as a pointer.
-I will use a system that makes the size of integers more explicit, while still trying to remain familiar to C programmers:

-- `int8`
-- `int16`
-- `int32`
-- `int64`
-- `uint8`
-- `uint16`
-- `uint32`
-- `uint64`
-- `size_t`
-- `ssize_t`

-Additionally the `char` type that C programmers use for all 8-bit integers will be replaced with a Rust-style `char`, so it will be four bytes long and guaranteed to hold a valid ['Unicode Scalar Value'](https://www.unicode.org/glossary/#unicode_scalar_value).
-However as C+ is a fundamentally unsafe language, this will be difficult to enforce as such, these restriction will be placed on the `char` type:

-- `char`s are immutable and can only be treated as integers by casting them to a 32-bit integer type
-- 32-bit integer types can only be cast into `char`s using an [unsafe cast](#unsafe-casts)

-## Casts

-All casts in C+ are 'explicit', but in most cases they can be made very short by the compiler inferring the destination type, so the programmer normally only needs to add a single character before the data to be casted.

-### Reliable Casts

-Some types can be casted to other types with zero risk of any data loss/undefined behaviour.
-For example, an `int8` will always be able to be safely converted to an `int16`.

-### Unreliable Casts

-Other types can *sometimes* be safely converted, for example an `int32` will sometimes be valid as a `char`, but other times it will not be.
-Unreliable casts return a `Result` because they may fail

-### Unsafe Casts

-Unsafe casts can be used with the same types as [Unreliable Casts](#unreliable-casts), however they do not return `Result`s because it is left up to the programmer to ensure the cast is valid.
-This results in undefined behaviour if the cast is invalid.

-### Raw Casts

-In extremely rare occasions, usually due to extreme optimisation, programmers may want to cast between to data types without performing any actual data conversion.
-For example in Quake II's fast inverse square-root algorithm.
-C+ allows this, but it should be use *very* sparingly.